 Do you have oily hair and love the smell of peppermint?
 Then you may have found a winner.
 This is another shampoo that can take the oil away without irritating your skin.

 How Often To Wash Oily Hair And How To Wash It

 There are two schools of thought when it comes to how often to shampoo oily hair.
 The first says to shampoo daily to remove oil and hair products that can cause oil glands to go into overdrive.
 The second says to shampoo every other day or less frequently, because shampooing everyday will stimulate oil glands.
 The jury is out as to which method works better – try both ways and see what works for you.

 Stylists recommend washing hair in cool or lukewarm water.
 Hot water can encourage oil glands to increase production and exacerbate your problem.
 Concentrate shampooing efforts on the scalp.
 In addition, be sure to use an appropriate shampoo on your lower locks if you have oily scalp and dry hair.
+Shampoos containing salicylic acid are a good option to try.
 To avoid transferring scalp oil to the hair, don’t pile your hair on top of your head.
 Gently massage your scalp when you’re shampooing; too much stimulation of the scalp can lead to an increase in oil production.
 Comb conditioner two inches away from the scalp to the ends of your hair.